-Module 4: Adding Connext to the Visual Studio Build Environment
+Immersive Environment Simulation: Adding Connext to the Visual Studio Build Environment

-Add Connext to the Unreal C++ build environment
+Add Connext to the Unreal C++ Build Environment

 Next, we need to add Connext to the Unreal Visual Studio project build properties.
 This is done by adding the Connext dependencies to the <Project_Name>.Build.cs file in the Source\Unreal_Shapes of the project.
 For this example, we modify the Source\Unreal_Shapes\Unreal_Shapes.Build.cs as follows: